-A covered employee whose injuries have resulted in them being unable to work fully during a certain period of time is entitled to workers comp to replace the lost wages.
+A covered employee whose injuries have resulted in them being unable to work fully during a certain period of time is entitled to workers’ comp to replace the lost wages.

-All workers are entitled to hospital, nursing, or other medical service benefits, funeral expenses, and medication.
-The workers compensation Maryland will cover the worker until he or she is no longer totally disabled and can get back to work in some capacity.
+All workers are entitled to hospital, nursing, or other medical service benefits, medication, and funeral expenses.
+The workers’ compensation insurance in Maryland will cover the worker until they are no longer disabled and can get back to work in some capacity.

 Temporary Partial Disability Benefits

 Covered employees who can only work for part-time hours at a reduced rate or are not able to perform their tasks fully are entitled to receive temporary partial disability benefits for the temporary loss of income.

 Permanent Partial Disability Benefits

-The amount of workers compensation depends on the severity of the disability and when the injury happened.
-In most cases, the employee is compensated with the amount equal to the average weekly salary when the accident happened or the latest exposure to the hazard that resulted in the employee’s occupational disease.
+The amount of workers’ compensation depends on the severity of the disability and when the injury happened.
+In most cases, the employee is compensated with an amount equal to the average weekly salary when the accident happened or the latest exposure to the hazard that resulted in the employee’s occupational disease.

 Permanent Total Disability Benefits

-Some accidents lead to severe injury and illness that may lead to permanent and total disability.
-These include losing both hands, both arms, both feet, both legs, or loss of any two.
-When the employee obtains any of these disabilities, they will receive two-thirds of their average weekly pay.
+Some accidents lead to severe injury and illness, leading to permanent and total disability.
+These include losing both hands, arms, feet, legs, or loss of any two.
+When an employee obtains any of these disabilities, they will receive two-thirds of their average weekly pay.

 However, the payment amount is subject to adjustment based on the annual cost of living.
 It may be reduced if the worker is also receiving benefits from Social Security Disability.